mongodb-partners/doc-embedding-stream/README.md

-# Document Processing Pipeline with MongoDB and Confluent
+# Document Embedding Pipeline (using Confluent Cloud)

 This project implements a scalable document processing pipeline using AWS S3, Apache Kafka (Confluent Cloud), MongoDB, and LlamaParse.